Sperm collection and storage (sperm banking)

 Intra uterine insemination

-The doctor thaws the sperm and puts them into your partner’s womb with a thin, soft tube (catheter) when her ovaries are producing an egg (ovulating).
+The doctor thaws the sperm and puts them into your partner’s womb with a catheter Open a glossary item.
+This happens when her ovaries are ovulating Open a glossary item.

 In vitro fertilisation (IVF)

-Your partner needs to have hormone injections to encourage her ovaries to produce eggs.
-A doctor collects the eggs and then either injects a single sperm into an egg or mixes the eggs with the sperm in a test tube.
+Your partner needs to have hormone injections.
+This encourages her ovaries to produce eggs.
+A doctor collects the eggs.
+Then either injects a single sperm into an egg or mixes the eggs with the sperm in a test tube.
 The doctor then puts a fertilised egg (embryo) into your partner’s womb.

 In some areas of the UK, fertility treatments are funded by the NHS.
-The National Institute for Health and Care Excellence recommend that if the woman is aged 39 or under, a couple should be able to have 3 full cycles of in vitro fertilisation (IVF) or intracytoplasmic sperm injection (ICSI) if cancer treatment means they're unlikely to have a baby naturally.
+NICE recommends that if the woman is aged 39 or under, a couple should be able to have 3 full cycles of IVF.
+Or intracytoplasmic sperm injection (ICSI) if cancer treatment means they're unlikely to have a baby naturally.

 If the woman is between 40 and 42 and hasn’t already had IVF, NICE recommends that one cycle is offered free.
 But this guidance is not followed in all areas of the UK.
 The Fertility Network UK has detailed information about NHS funding across the UK.